My real name is Alexandra Mayers. I was born in the state of Washington to a mother who was an art and music major, and a father who was an engineer.

 Well, what was next wasn’t anything too exciting – it was a job as a computer tech-support operator – once again I was back to the hum-drum life of a 9 to 5 job with little time to develop my business.
 This situation was one which wasn’t workable as far as I was concerned, and that was when I had a breakthrough idea that would allow me to develop my business and still bring in a decent income, which would enable me to support myself.

 The “idea” that I came up with was the birth of my first “official” Monica Foster website.
 While developing the online persona of Monica, I went back to working as an exotic dancer on and off until mid 2006.
-I also bartended on my breaks from exotic dancing.
+I also was employed as a bartender on my breaks from exotic dancing.
 I realized from working as an exotic dancer that the idea of sex truly does “sell” so I merged all of her talents and skills into one project – a website which would showcase my alter ego “Monica” to internet surfers world wide as a model and adult webcam performer.

 When I first began working as a dancer, I had been photographed a few times by a photographer by the name of Daniel Norton.
 He was an outstanding, but not very well known, photographer who felt I had a good look for “glamour photography” and he had the goal of getting me into a magazine like Playboy or Perfect 10.
 That goal never panned out, but the series of shoots introduced me to the world of high-end glamour photography, which is something I hadn’t known of prior.

 Since I was a fair photographer already and tech savvy, I rigged an automatic interval-timer to my camera and began producing several sets of glamour pictorials of myself.
-I designed and built my own sets, chose my own wardrobe, did my own hair and makeup, etc. I didn’t have access to a studio at the time so the entire photo production process took place in my apartment, as it does to this day – I continue to produce nearly all of my MonicaF.com photos and videos and love it.
+I designed and built my own sets, chose my own wardrobe, did my own hair and makeup, etc. I didn’t have access to a studio at the time so the entire photo production process took place in my apartment. – I self produced nearly all of my MonicaF.com photos and videos.